realJeremySun/first-web-game-lb4/blog/2019-04-16-my-first-API-with-loopback-4-(part-1).md

     return await this.characterRepository.create(character);
   }
 ```

 Add those lines into the `post /character`.
 That will traverse your database to find a unique character id.
-It is not a very good programing practice.
-We will try to improve it in follow blogs.
+Since this is not a very good programing practice, we will try to improve it in upcoming blogs.

 ### API Explorer